DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Entry Requirements

-A minimum of 5 GCSE's at Grade 4 or above, all from our core subjects including Grade 4's in both Core & Additional Science and a Grade 5 in Maths.
+At least five GCSEs at Grade 4 or above, all from the basket subjects including Grade 4s in both Core & Additional Science and a Grade 5 in Maths.

 How will I learn?

 The best way to learn Electronics is by doing, we aim to do as much practical work as possible, where we cannot we use simulations, some of these activities will have group projects.
-Being an A -level there is a large amount of theory to cover, which involve calculations and circuit design activities.
+Being A -level there is a large amount of theory to cover, which involves calculations and circuit design activities

 How will I be assessed?